MyEtherWallet/knowledge-base/source/_posts/en/security-and-privacy/what-is-a-keystore-file.md

 -   This will be the new password for your JSON file, so choose wisely.

-**Step 4.** Head to the ‘My Wallets’ area of the extension and click the word 'Details' in the top-right corner of your wallet.
+**Step 4.** Head to the ‘My Wallets’ area of the extension and click the three vertical dots in the top-right corner of your wallet, then click 'View'.

 **Step 5.** Enter in the password you just made.